 Outdoor security cameras are essential.
 Not only can these motion-sensored cameras capture people and animals that cross onto your property, many modern cameras can begin recording when there’s any sort of disturbance.

 Others offer that convenient feature plus the option for real-time alerts delivered straight to your smart phone should cameras pick up anything in-question.

 The only issue?
 Some are very sensitive — so sensitive a few birds passing through or your cat crawling back under the fence could trigger alerts and cloud-recording.
-But it’s a quick-check, in those cases — simply tap and an app will take you live to your yard so you can confirm all is as it should be...and if it’s not, you can quickly click to call for help.
+But it’s a quick-check, in those cases — simply tap and the app will take you live to your yard so you can confirm all is as it should be...and if it’s not, you can quickly click to call for help.

 These are also great for spotting issues when you’re away.
 Did the landscaper really come when they said they would?
 Did a neighbor snag your ladder without asking?
-Video archives will keep you in-the-know 24/7.
+Video archives can keep you in-the-know 24/7.

 Two-Way doorbell video